-We wanted to provide our residents with the care they need to live in their own homes for longer and we are seeing more people helped to live independently, however despite the new Stay Well@home service there are fewer older people getting back to their homes from hospital more quickly.
+We wanted to provide our residents with the care they need to live in their own homes for longer and we are seeing more people helped to live independently; however despite the new Stay Well@home service there are fewer older people getting back to their homes from hospital more quickly.
 This is because the demand for home care has increased as we support more people to live at home rather than in residential care.
-We have seen happy residents living in a new extra care facility in Ty Heulog, Pontyclun, a second new facility in Aberaman nearing completion and proposals in place for further Extra Care facilities.
+We have seen happy residents living in a new extra care facility in Ty Heulog, Pontyclun, a second new facility in Aberaman is progressing as planned and an overall plan is in place for the development of further extracare facilities across the County Borough.
 There are more adults choosing their own care providers and more people better able to remain independent following a package of care.
+We are continuing to work hard to get people home from hospital more quickly so that they have the best chance of remaining independent.